jade303/AidynEditor/README.md

 # AidynEditor
-An editor for Aidyn Chronicles - The First Mage
+*An editor for Aidyn Chronicles - The First Mage*

-Party edits are new game only or until the party member joins you.
+* Party edits are new game only or until the party member joins you

-Some spells are pretty glitchy, like Wraith Touch or Escape.
-Be cautious.
+* Some spells are pretty glitchy, like Wraith Touch or Escape.
+Be cautious